A

 Customer Due Diligence (CDD)

-This refers to the steps a financial services business is required to carry out, in order to identify and verify the identity of the parties to a relationship, and to obtain information on the purpose and intended nature of each business relationship.
+This refers to the steps a financial services business is required to carry out in order to identify and verify the identity of the parties to a relationship.
+It also refers to the steps that it takes to obtain information on the purpose and intended nature of each business relationship.

 Certified documents

 These are photocopies of original documents that have been signed by a professional, for example, an advocate, accountant, teacher or doctor, and which banks request in order to verify your identity.
-The certifier must state on the document that they have seen the original document, then as well as signing and dating it, they will need to give their full name, profession and address.
+The certifier must state on the document that they have seen the original document, and then sign it and date it.
+They will need to give their full name, profession, and address.

 CHAPS

-This stands for Clearing House Automated Payment System, and is the automated system which you can use to make a same-day payment within the UK.
-There is normally a charge for using this service, so it is primarily used for high value payments.
+This stands for Clearing House Automated Payment System.
+It is the automated payment system which you can use to make same-day payments within the UK.
+There is normally a charge for using this service; it is primarily used for high value payments.

 Cheque

-This is a written order instructing the bank to pay out money from your account.
+This is a written order instructing your bank to pay out money from your account.

 Clearing